fancycade/tele/SPEC.md

         ok = 'ok
         #(ok, 'failure)

+#### Receive Expressions

+Erlang has a builtin keyword receive that is meant to be used for handling messages sent to a process.
+In Tele, it is like a case statement without a variable to match on.
+Here is an example:

+    receive:
+      #('msg, msg):
+        'ok
+      _:
+        #('error, 'unhandled_message)

 ### Try Catch Statements

 Erlang can handle exceptions with try/catch statements.
 The syntax for this in tele is similar to match statements.